AaronGullickson/labs-wrangling-programming/README.md

 ### Download Social Explorer Data

-To access Social Explorer, you will need to be either on the campus network or operating through the [campus VPN](https://library.uoregon.edu/library-technology-services/proxy).
+To access Social Explorer, you will need to be either on the campus network, operating through the [campus VPN](https://service.uoregon.edu/TDClient/2030/Portal/KB/ArticleDet?ID=31471), or you will need to go to the [UO libraries page](https://library.uoregon.edu/), search for "social explorer", and then use the online access to load the site.
 From the [Social Explorer main page](https://www.socialexplorer.com), follow these steps:

+1. Go to the "Data Library" section from the menu on the left.
-1. Choose the "Tables" option and then "American Community Survey (5 year estimates)" and then "Begin Report" for ACS 2014-2018.
+2. Choose "American Community Survey (5-year estimates)" from the choices available.

-2. For geography type, select Census Tract (140).

-3. Do not select a state.
-Highlight "All census tracts" and click "Add" then "Proceed to tables."
+3. Click the "Begin Report" button.
+4. Under "Select geographies" choose "140.
+Census Tracts" and then "All Census Tracts."
+Hit "Next" in the upper right.

-4. Select the following variables and then "Show results":
+5. Under "Select tables" choose the following and then "Create Report":
     -   A04001.
 Hispanic or Latino by race
-    -   A12001.
-Educational Attainment for Population 25 years or older.
+    -   A12002.
+Highest Educational Attainment for Population 25 years or older.
     -   A17005.
 Unemployment Rate for Civilian Population in Labor Force 16 years and over.
     -   A06001.
 Nativity by Citizenship status.

-5. Look over the tables and make sure it looks good, and then click "Data Download".
+6. Look over the tables and make sure they look correct, and then click the CSV download icon on the right.
 Choose output options "Output column labels in the first row" and then download the CSV file *and* the data dictionary for reference.

-6. Place the downloaded files in the `input` directory of your project.
+7. Place the downloaded files in the `data/data_raw` directory of your project.

 ### Download IPUMS Data